Where can you find Nursery Rhymes & Children’s Songs with Lyrics?

 Now, you are well-acquainted with the benefits of nursery rhymes for preschoolers.
 Are you ready to give your child the best of nursery rhymes?
 Try Reading Eggs- a comprehensive program that focuses on a core English language curriculum of skills and strategies essential for sustained reading and comprehension success.
 By incorporating Reading Eggs into your child’s daily routine, you will be helping to prepare them for the same structured learning they will need to succeed and feel confident at school.

 The programme unlocks all aspects of learning to read for your child by utilising the five essential skills of reading.
 The programme is interactive to keep children dedicated to their goals.
 There are rhymes, songs, and stories that are in the form of animated videos.

 Parents can access detailed progress reports as well as hundreds of full-colour downloadable activity sheets that correspond with the lessons in the programme.
 The programme includes over 3500+ online books for kids — each ending with a comprehension quiz that assesses your child’s understanding.
-1800 of these books can be read aloud resulting in improvement of listening, intonation, interjections and pronunciation in children.
+1800 of these books can be read aloud resulting in improvement in listening, intonation, interjections, and pronunciation in children.